AJ1897/RL-Projects/README.md

 # RL-Projects-Python-PyTorch
-The Projects mentioned in this repository have been worked on as part of course - Reinforcement Learning by Prof. Yanhua Li
+The Projects mentioned in this repository have been worked on as part of course - Reinforcement Learning(DS-595/CS-525) by Prof. Yanhua Li